 Started too fast: we always are full of energy at the beginning and excited by the crowd, but my confidence made me forget that I may not have enough fuel to spear in the final hour.
 Also, my smart watch tried to alert me, showing that I haven’t slept enough lately.
 Despite everything, I kept a pace 10 seconds faster than my goal for 33km.
 That’s too fast and walking at the end was inevitable.
 What I’m supposed to do instead was to start slow and gradually increase my pace to reach the average goal.
 This strategy can vary according to the elevation, where I can go faster in downhills and slower in uphills.

-Put on too much clothes in a cold day, but I forgot to get rid of excesses after the start.
+Put on too many clothes in a cold day, but I forgot to get rid of excesses after the start.
 I ended up sweating too much, losing precious minerals like sodium and potassium, unable to refuel in the same rate along the race.
-That situation made my heart rate jump even when moving slower.
+That situation made my heart rate jump even when moving slowly.
 It’s a clear sign of fatigue caused by dehydration.
 There are guidelines about how to properly dress and gear for running in different weather conditions.
-In this occasion, I just had to protect extremities, like head and hands, and resist the initial cold for a few minutes, since the body warms up comfortably in the first 2km.
+In this occasion, I just had to protect my extremities, like my head and hands, and resist the initial cold for a few minutes, since the body warms up comfortably in the first 2km.

 Intentionally matching or passing other runners is a classical mistake.
-Each runner has an individual strategy which might not match mine.
+Each runner has an individual strategy that might not match mine.
 Slower runners may be saving energy for later.
-Faster runners might be better prepared or making the same mistake.
+Faster runners might be better prepared or make the same mistake.
 By passing them, I was burning energy too fast.
 In some races, they mix different distances, which was the case of this event, so many fast runners might be targeting a shorter distance.
-Specially in large events, runners start at very different times, making other runners the worse reference points.
+Especially in large events, runners start at very different times, making other runners the worse reference points.
 I actually have to stick to my pacing strategy and forget about others, passing them naturally, not intentionally.
 In case I really want to chase someone, I can follow close behind until I pass them naturally or when I’m confident that I can sustain a faster pace until the end of the race.

 I didn’t get a personal best, but I was 1 minute from it.
 I believe Jeff’s intervals helped me to face the remaining distance.
 My initial goal was finishing under 4 hours and I was on track until the 33km, which is my longest stretch running at 5:30/km pace.
 At least my finish time is my best time after the pandemic, also above average overall, in my gender and age categories.
-Best of all: I felt very minimal muscular pain the day after, like I could go for a run without issues.
+Best of all: I felt very minimal muscular pain the day after like I could go for a run without issues.